TheAmericanMaker/Weather-App-Page/README.md

+Use this link to view the live site: https://theamericanmaker.github.io/weather-dashboard/
 # Interactive Weather Dashboard

 A modern, feature-rich weather dashboard that provides detailed weather information with an intuitive user interface.
 Built with vanilla JavaScript, this application offers real-time weather data visualization and location-based weather forecasts.